OPSWAT/metadefender-k8s/helm_charts/mdcore-README.md

 - A PostgreSQL database instance pre-configured to be used by MD Core

 In addition to the chart, we also provide a number of values files for specific scenarios:
-- mdcore-aws-eks-values.yml - for deploying in an AWS environment using Amazon EKS
+- `mdcore-aws-eks-values.yml` - for deploying in an AWS environment using Amazon EKS
-- mdcore-azure-aks-values.yml - for deploying in an Azure environment using AKS
+- `mdcore-azure-aks-values.yml` - for deploying in an Azure environment using AKS
+- `mdcore-azure-gcloud-*.yml` - for deploying in an GCP environment using GKE
+- `mdcore-openshift.yml` - for deploying in an OpenShift environment

 ## Installation